Club Deportivo Nacional: 1925–26 first title

-In the 1925–26 tournament, after having lost the match against C.D.
-Guadalajara the year prior, the club reinforced its squad by signing new players: Aurelio "Mortero" Delgado, Lorenzo González, José María Chávez and Antonio Casillas.
-The club managed to win its first title after beating F.C.
-Atlas in May 1926 with a score of 3–2.
+In the 1925–26 tournament, after having lost the match against Guadalajara the year prior, the club reinforced its squad by signing new players: Aurelio "Mortero" Delgado, Lorenzo González, José María Chávez and Antonio Casillas.
+The club managed to win its first title after beating Atlas in May 1926 with a score of 3–2.
 For that match, the Nacional supporters once again filled the stadium to capacity, but there were not as many incidents as the year before.
 The club finished with 17 points, two more than the runner-up C.D.
-Guadalajara; F.C.
-Atlas finished with 13.
+Guadalajara; Atlas finished with 13.
 Club Deportivo Nacional did not lose any games during the tournament.

 1930s championships

 Copa Aviación

 In 1928, with the inauguration of Campo de Aviación a series was organized with Selección Jalisco, who represented the league from Jalisco, against Guerra y Marina from Mexico City.
 There were players from El Nacional in both clubs.
 Hilario López was playing for Guerra y Marina.
 The trophy was donated by then-Mexican president Lázaro Cárdenas.
 Selección Jalisco won and took that trophy, which later was giving to El Nacional in 1930–31 after the club won the first division league title as well as the third division inferior league.